chenchaoyi/bluecat/README.md

 ```

 #### `rawRequest(options)`
-Sometimes we just want to send a request to some host, which is different than the API host we are testing.
-You can use `rawRequest(options)` to fully to send it.
+Sometimes we just want to send a request to some host, which is different than the API host we gave to the bluecat service object.
+You can use `rawRequest(options)` to send it.

 ```javascript
 var Bluecat = require('bluecat');